Webhooks

-Copy Webhook URL to your external service to send messages to Directual.
+Copy the Webhook URL and use it with your external service to send messages to Directual.

-There are the following fields in webhook data structure:
+There are the following fields in the webhook data structure:

-— fields in JSON format.
-One or a few of them contain data (depending on a specific third party service).
+* `body, headers, urlData` — fields in JSON format.
+One or a few of them contain data (depending on a specific third party service)

 Objects coming via Webhooks contain data in JSON-format.
 The best way to deal with them is to [apply JSON-step](https://readme.directual.com/scenarios/editing-scenarios/action-steps/json-step) or to apply [templating techniques for parsing JSON](https://readme.directual.com/template-system/basics-of-template-system/advanced-templating-techniques#handling-json).